GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 Import Signage
 --------------

-To import Signage from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+To import signage from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:

 ::